Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Acknowledgements

 \section{Acknowledgements}

 We thank Rion Brattig Correia and the members of the CASCI lab for useful discussions about this project.
 This work was funded by NIH National Library of Medicine Program grant 01LM011945-01 to LMR and the Fundação para a Ciência e a Tecnologia grant 2022.09122.PTDC (\url{https://doi.org/10.54499/2022.09122.PTDC}) to LMR and FXC.
+DS-P was funded by funded by MCIN/AEI/10.13039/501100011033 and the European Union “NextGenerationEU”/PRTR” through grants JDC2022-048339-I and PID2021-128005NB- C21.
 The funders had no role in any stage of the study design to the manuscript preparation, nor decision to publish.

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}}